gofiber/fiber/docs/client/response.md

 ## ReleaseResponse

 ReleaseResponse returns the object acquired via AcquireResponse to the pool.
-Do not access the released Response object, otherwise, data races may occur.
+Do not access the released Response object; otherwise, data races may occur.

 ```go title="Signature"
 func ReleaseResponse(resp *Response)